Sorry, there are no matching results

 There is a general acceptance that “small” clients don’t have to consider IR35.
 Small clients should be aware that the onus is on them to provide evidence of their size to the contractor or the agency within 45 days if requested to do so., If a client can demonstrate that it is genuinely small, some people have (wrongly) suggested that this leaves the agency on the hook for any IR35 related payments.

 The source of the confusion here may be HMRC’s guidance, which states that: “The conditions about size only apply to clients.
 If you are a small-sized fee-payer you will still be responsible for applying off-payroll working rules.”
 This simply means that the size of the agency isn’t relevant to determining who is responsible for IR35, it is only the client’s size that should be considered.

-The new legislation introduces the concept of “Status Determination Statements” (SDS) in its amendments to ITEPA 2003 Part 2 Chapter 10.
-Chapter 10 also contains the definition “fee payer”, stating that the client will be responsible for providing the SDS to the supply chain but that the fee payer is liable for tax payments.
+The legislation introduced the concept of “Status Determination Statements” (SDS) in its amendments to ITEPA 2003 Part 2 Chapter 10.
+Chapter 10 also contains the definition “fee payer”, stating that the client is responsible for providing the SDS to the supply chain but that the fee payer is liable for tax payments.
 However, it is important to note that this chapter only applies where the end client “qualifies as medium or large for a tax year”.
 End clients that are based abroad and do not have a UK connection are also exempt.

-The small companies’ exemption will be contained in Chapter 8 of the legislation.
+The small companies’ exemption is contained in Chapter 8 of the legislation.
 This chapter contains the "old" style private sector IR35 rules, which will be applicable to a situation in which the contractor works for a small company in the private sector.
 It does not make any provisions about the responsibilities of the fee payer.
-In other words: the contractor’s PSC remains liable for tax payments under the small companies’ exemption.
+In other words: the contractor’s limited company remains liable for tax payments under the small companies’ exemption.